 Outside of the reference desk hours, reference librarians are available by appointment and will monitor the email and phone as much as possible.
 Specific hours will vary but, generally, at least one librarian will be available by appointment, phone, or email during the following hours:

 |Monday - Thursday||8:00 a.m. - 7:00 p.m.|

 Each of Loyola's six reference librarians has both a J.D. and a master's degree in librarianship and is available to provide research help to students, alumni, and faculty.

-For students and alumni, reference librarians are happy to suggest the best books, databases, and strategies to complete class assignments, law review assignments, and projects for work.
+For students and alumni, reference librarians are happy to suggest the best books, databases, and strategies to complete legal research for jobs, classes, and law review.